-Natural stone and underfloor heating - an ideal couple
+Natural stone and underfloor heating - an ideal pair

-Underfloor heating systems are among the most popular heating systems in homes.
-Not only do they provide cosy warmth from below, so that you can pleasantly walk around barefoot, but they are also quite economical due to the low flow temperature.
-Particularly with underfloor heating, the question arises as to which floor covering should be selected.
-Are natural stone floors at all suitable for underfloor heating?
+Underfloor heating are among the most popular heating systems in private homes.
+Not only do they provide cozy warmth from below so that you can walk around comfortably barefoot, they are also quite economical due to the low flow temperature.
+With underfloor heating in particular, the question arises as to which floor covering should be selected.
+Are Natural stone floors at all suitable for underfloor heating?

 Natural stone is an excellent heat conductor

-The Romans already used floor and wall heating in their buildings, so-called "hypocausts".
-"Hypocaust" means "heated from below".
-At the beginning of this type of heating, bathrooms in public thermal baths were heated by heating water basins, floors and walls with hot air or flue gases.
+The Romans already used floor and wall heating systems, known as "hypocausts", in their buildings.
+"Hypocaustum" means "heated from below".
+At the beginning of this type of heating, bathing rooms in public thermal baths were heated by heating water basins, floors and walls with hot air or flue gases.
 Nowadays it looks like this: With underfloor heating, the heat has to overcome the "barrier" of the floor covering.
-Therefore, the thermal resistance of the floor covering is important.
-This value is what matters for underfloor heating.
-Natural stone tiles are the ideal partner for underfloor heating, because natural stone has a low heat transfer resistance and is therefore equipped with optimal thermal conductivity.
+Therefore the Thermal resistance of the floor covering is significant.
+This value is important for underfloor heating.
+Natural stone tiles are the ideal partner for underfloor heating, as natural stone has a low thermal resistance and is therefore equipped with optimum thermal conductivity.

-Natural stone significantly exceeds the value of many other floor coverings: "Natural stone and technostone floors can even reach peak values of up to 3.5 W(mK)," says stone expert Thomas Schubert, Managing Director of SCHUBERT STONE.
+Natural stone significantly exceeds the value of many other floor coverings: "Natural stone and engineered stone floors can even achieve peak values of up to 3.5 W(mK)," says stone expert Thomas Schubert, Managing Director of SCHUBERT STONE.
 Carpet, wood, parquet, PVC, cork and laminate tend to have insulating properties and do not readily give off heat, so these coverings have a high thermal resistance.

 Energy-saving heat

 Due to their mass, stones are very dense and have a high heat storage capacity.
-In addition, natural stone floors pass the stored heat on to the room more quickly and thus ensure an even, pleasant feel-good temperature.
-Another plus point: the heating phase is shortened.
-Because of all these advantages, most houses or flats that are renovated or newly built today are equipped with underfloor heating.
-Especially in the bathroom, the cosy warmth is a pleasure.
-The heating under the floor covering is not only energy-saving, but also scores as an optical added value.
+Natural stone floors also transfer the stored heat to the room more quickly, ensuring an even, pleasant feel-good temperature.
+Another plus point: the heating-up phase is shorter.
+Because of all these advantages, most houses or apartments that are being renovated or newly built are now equipped with underfloor heating.
+The cozy warmth is particularly enjoyable in the bathroom.
+The heating under the floor covering not only saves energy, but also adds visual value[/vc_column_text].

-Since the conventional radiators under the windows are omitted, underfloor heating allows more flexibility when placing furniture; it is practically invisible.
-The heating pipes are either integrated in the so-called heating screedor connected with heating mats in the screed.
-Wall heating is another option: Here, panels fitted with heating pipes are laid on the inside of the walls and fitted with the wall construction.
+As there are no conventional radiators under the windows, underfloor heating allows more flexibility when positioning furniture and is practically invisible.
+The heating pipes are either installed in the so-called HeatingScreed integrated or connected with heating mats in the screed.
+Another option is Wall heating systemsIn this case, panels with heating pipes are laid on the inside of the walls and fitted with the wall structure.
 This type of heating also saves a lot of energy.
-The combination with wall panels made of natural stone or technostone is an optimal design option here.
+The combination with Natural stone wall panels or Technostone is an ideal design option here.

 Which stone slabs are suitable for underfloor heating

-The traditional hard limestone Levante Crema with its warm tones in beige and with brown grains or thinner slabs of grey limestone or slate provide a warm, pleasant living feeling reminiscent of glorious summer days thanks to underfloor heating.
-Do you also want to leave your woollen socks in the wardrobe and enjoy a warm stone floor?
+The traditional hard limestone Levante Crema with its warm shades of beige and brown veining or thinner slabs of gray limestone or Slate give you a warm, pleasant feeling thanks to underfloor heating, reminiscent of glorious summer days.
+Would you also like to leave your woolen socks in the closet and enjoy a warm stone floor?
 Then make an appointment for a consultation!
-Or visit the stone floor exhibition in our VILLA SCHUBERT in the Stone Centre, Vienna's largest exhibition of natural stone, technostone and parquet.